zht8506/Minimal-LLM-Alignment/README.md

 Implement popular llm alignment algorithms **with minimal lines of code**!

-Break free from complex frameworks and focus on mastering the core logic of llm alignment algorithms.
+Break free from complex frameworks and focus on the core logic of llm alignment algorithms.

 ## 🔥 News